Skip to content

 Integration with Existing Header Layout

-The storage_strength field is already present in the V2 (48B) and V3 (64B) header layouts:
+The storage_strength field is present in the 64-byte header layout at offset 36:

 [4B storage_str] Offset 36 — S(t) ← THIS FIELD